ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/session/querying/how-to-work-with-suggestions.java.markdown

-# Session : Querying : How to work with suggestions?
+# Session: Querying: How to work with suggestions?

 Session `query` allows you to use suggestion feature.